Europa_Lissabon_trams

 Visit to the Castelo de São Jorge

-Also in the Alfama district is the 11th-century São Jorge Castle, which is primarily visited for its stunning views of the city.
-There's a small archaeological museum, and you can walk the castle walls.
+Also in the Alfama neighborhood is the 11th-century Castelo de São Jorge.
+The castle is mainly visited for its magnificent views of the city and the river.
+There's also a small archaeological museum, and you can stroll along the old castle walls.
 Many peacocks roam the gardens surrounding the castle, adding to the unique atmosphere.

 Europa_Lissabon_Castelo de São Jorge